When you are homeless, accommodation offered by the council must be suitable. If it's not, you can ask the council to review its decision.

 When to accept an unsuitable offer

-Refusing temporary accommodation that the council thinks is suitable for you could mean that the council doesn't have to give you any more help.
+Refusing accommodation that the council thinks is suitable for you could mean that the council doesn't have to give you any more help.

 - can ask the council to review its decision about whether the accommodation is suitable after you move in